Custards1/chip8/README.md

 Don't forget to try out some games!
 Head on over to https://github.com/kripod/chip8-roms to download some games to play!

 # Controls
+Note: Not all games expect the same keypad!

 ```
 Yours     Chip8
 1 2 3 4 | 1 2 3 C